MScholtes/PS2EXE/README.md

-# Attention: Incorrect virus detection
-**Some (really) stupid idiots seem to have abused PS2EXE to compile their computer virus scripts.
-As a result, a rapidly growing number of virus scanners recognize programs created with PS2EXE as malicious programs and delete them.**

-**There is only one hope to save the PS2EXE project: Please send your (harmless) programs created with PS2EXE via the web forms from the virus scanners' vendors for reporting false positives (I've already done it with some of them, please use only the false positive page)!**

-**If this is not successful, then I will have to quit PS2EXE as nobody can use it anymore.**

-**Thank you for your support**

 # PS2EXE
 Overworking of the great script of Ingo Karstein with GUI support.
 The GUI output and input is activated with one switch, real windows executables are generated.
 With Powershell 5.x support and graphical front end.